substrate-asia/hackathon-2023-winter/projects/26-Trable/README.md

 To address these challenges, our project proposes a solution that optimizes the asset conversion process and enhances users' Web3 experience.
 In the post-pandemic era, the travel industry is thriving, and Trable aims to enter this vast market by offering unique value propositions.

-## Acala asset router technical analysis

-We aim to help users who want to pay their travel fee directly through polka related asset like DOT.
-Thus transfering polka asset from parachain to USDC on EVM is our primary target.

-We utilize acala asset router to achieve the target.
-The following 6 steps describe how it works in detail.